pfrazee/local/docs/agents.md

 ## A Metaphor

-The user agent is a stage.
-It creates the world for actors to create stories.
-The actors (program agents) take on characters and improvise with the scripts they receive.
-Sometimes the script says to take on a new character; sometimes the script says to speak new words or take new actions.
-Together, they create stories directed by the user.
+The user agent is a stage, the program agents are actors, and Web responses are scripts.
+Sometimes the script says to take on a new character; sometimes the script says to speak words or take new actions.
+It's all subject to interpretation.

 ## Intent